The Ridge and the River

 The Ridge and the River (1952) is the debut novel by Australian writer Tom Hungerford.
 It won the 1952 ALS Gold Medal.

 Plot summary

 The novel is based on the author's experiences serving with the Australian army fighting the Japanese in Papua New Guinea during World War II.
 The story follows an Australian patrol of a dozen men sent to reconnoitre a Japanese position on Bougainville Island.
 An action ensues in which two of the Australians are injured.
 The patrol must then find a way back to base, through the jungle, evading the Japanese and ensuring their wounded reach safety.

+Author's intent

+“I wanted to record what it was like to be a soldier in the Australian army in the Islands at that time; I wanted to express the immense admiration I had then for the Australian fighting man.”

+"When I wrote Ridge, I wrote it so that someone a thousand years from now could pick it up and know what that jungle fighting was like.
+I was in New Britain, New Guinea and Bougainville during the war-and the book could have been set in anyone of them, but the Bougainville campaign was the basis for it.
+It was a very dramatic period in my life-in anyone's life who went through it.
+I was in a commando group.
+We did map-making.
+We harassed.
+We captured prisoners, set up a lot of ambushes, gathered information.
+I can read passages from The Ridge and the River now that were written straight from experience-and they can make my hair curl.
+They can fill me with a dreadful nostalgia for the men who died or who have come back and changed."